 Finally, on Friday, they journeyed on slippery roads to King’s Canyon via spectacular Gosse’s Bluff and beautiful Areyonga.

 Throughout their time with us they were unselfish, uncomplaining, cheerful, willing to improvise, nearly always doing more than we asked.
-As such they were a clear gospel witness to the Papunya community.
-Moreover their workmanship was of a very high standard.
+As such, they were a clear gospel witness to the Papunya community.
+Moreover, their workmanship was of a very high standard.
 And they did it all despite mud, cold, limited space and a very different environment to what they had been used to.
-Yet the best part of their visit were the new friendships that were formed – not just for us, but also for the Aboriginal people, and even for some of the community white people.
+Yet the best part of their visit was the new friendships that were formed – not just for us, but also for the Aboriginal people, and even for some of the community white people.